How to Convert a Cake Recipe into a Recipe for Cupcakes

-If there's a cake recipe you're dying to try as cupcakes, fear not -- you don't need a cupcake recipe to make cupcakes.
-With the help of our baking experts, we put together five simple steps to make cupcakes with a cake recipe.
+If there's a cake recipe you're dying to try as cupcakes, fear not—you don't need a cupcake recipe to make cupcakes.
+With the help of our baking experts, we came up with just two changes for you to make to turn a cake recipe into a cupcake recipe.

-Once you've decided on the cake recipe you want to convert, line your desired number of muffin cups with paper baking cups, or grease and lightly flour the cups.
+Other than bake time, this is where the second change comes in.
+Naturally, rather than using a layer cake pan or a round cake pan, you'll need to bake them in a muffin tin.
+Once you've decided on the cake recipe you want to convert and have your batter ready to go, line the desired number of muffin cups with paper baking cups, or grease and lightly flour the cups.
 If you don't have enough muffin cups to bake all the cupcakes at once, refrigerate the remaining batter while the first batch bakes.

 Bake the cupcakes at the same temperature called for in the cake recipe, but reduce the baking time by one-third to one-half (cupcakes usually bake for 15–20 minutes).

 Check doneness by inserting a wooden toothpick into the center of the cupcake.
 If the toothpick comes out clean, the cupcakes are done.
 If the toothpick comes out with moist crumbs on it, bake the cupcakes for a few more minutes.

 Let cupcakes cool in the pan for 5–10 minutes, then remove and cool completely on a wire rack.

 Once the cupcakes have completely cooled, get creative with frosting and decorating.
 One of the advantages of making cupcakes from a cake recipe is that you can decorate each batch in a variety of ways.